 See basic cultural guidelines for the control of plant diseases under Pest Management.
 Table 2.4 lists pesticides available on various fruit crops for the control of diseases.
-Pictures of fruit diseases can be found in the Fruit Pathology Fact Sheets.
+Pictures of fruit diseases can be found in the Small Fruit Disease Fact Sheets.

 This is a fungus infection appearing first as numerous dark-brown to black dots scattered at random over one or both surfaces of the leaf.
 The infection may appear at any time during the growing season.
 The spots enlarge, become more angular in outline, and sometimes have a purplish margin.
 Affected leaves soon turn yellow and then drop.
 This weakens the plant, reduces vigor and productivity, and results in smaller fruit of lower quality.